MobyDickDick/TinyLanguage/vscode-extension/README.md

 1. Open **Run and Debug** in VS Code.
 2. Click **create a launch.json file** (or the gear icon) and choose **TinyLanguage: Launch active file (prototype)** from the dropdown.
 This writes a `launch.json` that uses the `tinylanguage` debugger with `${file}` as the target.
 3. Start debugging via **Run and Debug → TinyLanguage: Launch active file (prototype)**.
 If the configuration list is empty, ensure the extension shows as enabled in **Extensions** and reload the window so VS Code picks up the `tinylanguage` debugger contribution.
+4. If VS Code reports `Couldn't find a debug adapter descriptor` for `tinylanguage`, update to version `0.1.1` (or newer) and reload the window so the debugger activation events are registered.

 ## Roadmap / TODO